 - bribery of a foreign (non-Belgian) public official (article 250 BCC).

-For the bribery offences under articles 246-252 (public bribery) and articles 504-bis and 504-ter (private bribery) of the BCC, the Belgian authorities may take jurisdiction where any act or omission which forms part of the offence takes place in Belgium.
-Persons involved in the offence of bribery may be sued in Belgium if at least one of the constitutive elements of the offence is committed in Belgium.
+For the bribery offenses under articles 246-252 (public bribery) and articles 504-bis and 504-ter (private bribery) of the BCC, the Belgian authorities may take jurisdiction where any act or omission which forms part of the offense takes place in Belgium.
+Persons involved in the offense of bribery may be sued in Belgium if at least one of the constitutive elements of the offense is committed in Belgium.

-Private individuals, public officials and companies (further to article 5 of the BCC) can be prosecuted for bribery offences under the relevant Belgian legislation and notably for the offences triggered by the articles 246-252 (public bribery) and articles 504-bis and 504-ter (private bribery).
+Private individuals, public officials and companies (further to article 5 of the BCC) can be prosecuted for bribery offenses under the relevant Belgian legislation and notably for the offenses triggered by the articles 246-252 (public bribery) and articles 504-bis and 504-ter (private bribery).